TIGRLab/SCanD_project/Quick_start_workflow_automation.md

 ## Stage 6 (extract data to share folder)

+Submit the Slurm extract job and run the login-node terminal script together (`stage_6.sh` does both in one step).

 ```sh
 # note step one is to make sure you are on one of the login nodes
 ssh nia-login07